 Since computer software engineers design new software programs, they should have a high degree of creativity.
 They should also have strong problem-solving, mathematical, and analytical skills, as well as the ability to work with abstract concepts.
-Communication skills are also important since they must interact with hardware engineers, industrial designers, manufacturing operations personnel, and end users to develop software products.
+Communication skills are also important since they may interact with hardware engineers, industrial designers, manufacturing operations personnel, and end users to develop software products.
 An entry-level position, such as a computer support specialist or computer technician, can help prospective engineers develop these skills and obtain hands-on experience in the field.

 Step 4: Consider Professional Certification

 Obtaining certification can demonstrate a certain level of competence and make job applicants more competitive.
 Product vendors, software firms, and professional computing societies, such as the Institute for Certification of Computer Professionals (ICCP), offer certification programs.
 Those who seek certification from a product vendor or software firm may be required to work with the company's products, while certification from a professional computing society typically requires a series of examinations, maintenance of membership, and periodic recertification.